Yogita024/Real-time-sentiment-analysis-of-stream-data/README.md

 ## Introduction

 This project aims to develop a real-time sentiment analysis application for tweets using Apache Kafka and Spark Streaming.
-The goal is to predict the sentiment (positive, negative, neutral, or irrelevant) of a given tweet.
+The goal is to predict a given tweet's sentiment (positive, negative, neutral, or irrelevant).

 ## Architecture and Technologies Used